Master of Psychology (Forensic)

 Accreditation

-The program is accredited by the Australian Psychology Accreditation Council (APAC) as a fifth and sixth year of study.
-Graduates are eligible to apply for full membership of the Australian Psychological Society (APS) and registration as a psychologist with the Psychology Board of Australia (PsyBA).
+The program is accredited by the Australian Psychology Accreditation Council, opens in a new window (APAC) as a fifth and sixth year of study.
+Graduates are eligible to apply for full membership of the Australian Psychological Society, opens in a new window (APS) and registration as a psychologist with the Psychology Board of Australia, opens in a new window (PsyBA).

 Graduates are also eligible for Associate Membership of the APS College of Forensic Psychologists.
 After completing a Psychology Board of Australia approved Forensic Psychology registrar program, graduates are eligible to apply for APS College of Forensic Psychology Fellowship and endorsement as a Forensic Psychologist.